It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 When diagnosed early, melanoma is usually curable.

-Normal skin cells always develop in an orderly and controlled way, and older cells are pushed to the surface of the skin when new cells form.
+Normal skin cells always develop in an orderly and controlled way, and older cells are pushed to the skin’s surface when new cells form.

 Old cells die and gradually shed.